Progress report for GNE20-244

 All farmers participating in our project mentioned a need for networking and collaboration among small ruminant producers in the state.
 All the farmers involved in our project mentioned that one resource they utilize for advice is another farmer.
 Farmer-to-farmer networking and veterinarian-to-farmer communication is extremely important for information, like ours, to become sustainable.
 By having conversations with these stakeholders at conferences, fairs and trade shows, we hope to influence decision making that will enhance animal health in Maine and the Northeast.

 This project has enlightened us to the current need, as well as future research possibilities, of prevention efforts for not just meningeal worm risk reduction, but also for other pests like ticks.
-During presentations, several people, including agricultural educators, we unaware of the efficiency of poultry on pastures.
+During presentations, several people, including agricultural educators, were unaware of the efficiency of poultry on pastures.
 This provided educational opportunities to highlight this treatment method for gastropods- borne vector control, as well as soil nutrient management.

 This venture has also revealed a need for animal health management and farmer behavior assessment and education across the region.
 One area of future focus is an effort to bring an experienced group of small ruminant farmers together to form a panel with the purpose of generating information.
 We hope to create a network of information gathering.
 Topics could include parasite and disease prevention and treatment, predation conflicts, farm biosecurity, grazing and pasture management, etc.

-An incidental finding if this research was the presence of microplastics within gastropods and livestock and deer feces.
+An incidental finding of this research was the presence of microplastics within gastropods and livestock and deer feces.
 This finding generated a further study into the prevalence of larvae and microplastics within gastropods, hypothesizing that the presence of plastics would make the gastropods more susceptible to larval infection.
 Another effort was the formation and dissemination of a survey for farmers on their attitudes and practices dealing with plastics.
 This is an important topic with human, animal and ecological significance.